HOA Homeowners' Rights Task Force

 The art of "MAKING CONNECTIONS"

-by whoownsmyhome, 4 months ago
+by whoownsmyhome, over 2 years ago

 I must admit I've never thought about the role of the HOA in protecting me from the absolute property value chaos that would exist absent the HOA.
 Nope, never gave it a consideration at all.
 In fact, I think the HOA should have a GIANT reader board right outside with the HOA sign that gives a daily count of the number of violations given, the fine revenue, the daily number of liens and foreclosures from the day the HOA took control.
 That'll show the riff-raff the HOA means business!
 The real estate flyer should contain the same information.
 Yes, this...
 Continue reading